josephwms/ECO395m-statlearning-exercises/excersises03.md

 From the plot, we choose cp to be 0.011 according to minimium criterion.
 Then we move to the random forest model.
-We choose the number of bootstrapped sample to be 2000 to avoid selection for n.trees. number of features is chosen using OOB method.
+We choose the number of bootstrapped sample to be 2000 to avoid selection for n.trees.
+Number of features is chosen using OOB method.
 ![](excersises03_files/figure-markdown_strict/unnamed-chunk-4-1.png)